fastrgv/hbox/README.md

 ### Criteria for "HalfWay"

-BoG, a recent average #boxes on goals, is tracked and halfway is declared when BoG > 2/3 #boxes.
+BoG, a recent average #boxes on goals, is tracked and halfway is declared when BoG > 2/3 #boxes, OR when pri#6 is less than 10 out of a possible 60.

 At halfway, the heuristics 2, 3, 4 & 5 become counter-productive, and are dropped.